algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/ManagementArtifacts/postMortem.md

 ### Management

-The management in its entirety was well (4/5).
+The management in its entirety was well-managed (4/5).
 The members found that the things that I set up (such as the GitHub and Slack channels) for the management of the project were very useful.
 Moreover, they thought that there were a good delegation of the tasks with a good balance of pressure on each member.
 However, some members felt that I was too stressed and that it showed. <br>
 For the future projects, it would be great to be more relaxed (or at least don't show my stress) about managing a team.

 Additionally, regarding organization, the developers found that there was not enough organization of tasks related to the website at the beginning but that things got sorted out over the following weeks.

 ## General Feedback

 This project has a lack of organization at the beginning and some members were not very confident about the subject and how to use the framework of the project.
-Hopefully, over the weeks, the organization improved and the subject (thanks to some questions ask to the client) was better understood creating and guaranteeing a nice atmosphere for all the project.
+Fortunately, as the weeks went by, the organization improved, and the subject (thanks to a few questions posed to the client) was better understood, creating a pleasant atmosphere for the entire project.